oreillymedia/production-resources/word/index.md

 #### Numbered code

-Numbered code is built into the O'Reilly Word template and can be inserted using the CodeNum style:
+Numbered code is built into the O'Reilly Word template and can be inserted using the "CodeNum" style:

 ````1	Example of CodeNum style
 2	This is a dangerous format to use````